-We interchangeably use the words replicate, reproduce, and duplicate in daily language.
-However, these words have subtle differences, especially if you want to use them in software, complex systems, and biology.
+We use the words replicate, reproduce, and duplicate interchangeably in daily language.
+However, these words have subtle differences, especially when used in the context of software, complex systems, and biology.

-First, I will start by describing the difference between replicate and duplicate.
-Then we will talk about the most confusing part: the meaning of reproduction and the difference between reproduction and replication.
+Firstly, let’s begin by describing the distinction between replicate and duplicate.
+Afterward, we will address the most perplexing aspect: the meanings of reproduction and the differences between reproduction and replication.

 Replicate vs. Duplicate

-Replicate and duplicate are very close in meaning and, in most cases, can be used interchangeably.
-But duplication has a nuance of copying, while replication is more close to creating the same thing with a separate identity again.
+“Replicate” and “duplicate” are very similar in meaning and, in most cases, can be used interchangeably.
+However, “duplication” carries the nuance of copying, while “replication” is closer to recreating the same thing with a separate identity.

-For example, when you make a copy of your license or get a second one after losing the original, you have a duplicate of it in hand.
-In the same way, when you read an argument in a book and republish it on social media, you are replicating the original content.
+For example, when you make a copy of your license or obtain a second one after losing the original, you then have a duplicate of it in your hand.
+Similarly, when you read an argument in a book and republish it on social media, you are replicating the original content.

-- How to duplicate a key? (make a copy of your key)
+– How do you duplicate a key?
+(Make a copy of your key)

 – This application takes up too much space because it duplicates all the songs on my hard disk and stores them again in its directory.

-- With ever increasing volume of data, duplicate detection is an essential feature in dataset management systems.
+– With the ever-increasing volume of data, duplicate detection is an essential feature in dataset management systems.

-But when you read an study and try to do it again precisely in the same way, you are replicating it.
-It’s called replication because it has a separate and independent identity despite using the same method and procedure.
-You are either confirming or rejecting the original study with your replication study.
-So here the research is replicated and not duplicated.
+However, when you read a study and attempt to recreate it precisely in the same way, you are replicating it.
+It’s termed as replication because it maintains a separate and independent identity despite using the same methods and procedures.
+You are either confirming or refuting the original study with your replication study.
+Therefore, in this context, the research is being replicated and not duplicated.